BY HENRIK DAHL

 After saying hello to everyone in the courtyard, we started to carry the bags and food that had been brought along for the workshop into the building.
 We all sat down around a table in one of the rooms, for a moment of coffee and tea and getting to know each other’s names and faces.
 Three other participants had also joined us by this time.
 One of them was a young woman in her early twenties.
 She had curly, long brown hair and glasses.
 She gave off an intelligent and friendly impression.
 Two men, probably in their early twenties, had also joined the group.
 The two were friends with each other.
 One of them had long hair and looked like he was into rock bands.
 The other guy had his hair combed back in a nice hairstyle.
 He had big sideburns and was quite good looking.

 While sitting at the table with the group on that first morning, I asked myself: How did we all end up here?
 Over the weekend my question was at least partly answered.
 The brown-haired girl with glasses had been given the workshop as a birthday present, and the two young men had read about the course in the same article as I had.
 Several of the participants had been on shamanic workshops before and knew the leader.
-The Chilean man and his girlfriend had been on courses in the past and that also went for the chef and the British man.
+The Chilean man and his girlfriend had been on courses in the past, and so had the chef and the British man.
 I never found out how the beret-wearing woman got to know about the workshop, but I got the impression she was a first timer.
 Oh, how could I forget, there was also another person there.
 She was a friend of the woman wearing the beret.
 I got the impression she was in her fifties.
 Judging by her voice she must have been a chain-smoker.
 She was sitting with her face in her hands.
 When she looked up one could see she was very pale.
 In fact she looked awful.
 She said she had a very bad cold and explained that she had overdosed on cough medicine the night before.
 Instead of taking one hit she had dosed herself with the double amount.
 I never figured out what type of medicine she was taking, but it was clear she was feeling really bad.
-“Are you sure you want to stay?” said the leader of the workshop.
+“Are you sure you want to stay?” the leader of the workshop asked.
 “I don’t know,” she replied.
-“Maybe you should go home and get some rest,” continued the leader.
+“Maybe you should go home and get some rest,” the leader said.
 After a while it was decided it would be best if the ill woman went home.
 She took her bag and got out to her car and drove away.
-She said she lived really close by, but I still couldn’t help myself from thinking if it was a good idea to drive home alone in the state she was in.
+She said she lived really close by, but I still couldn’t help but think it was a bad idea to drive home alone in the state she was in.

 It was only afterwards I started thinking about the ill woman.
 Why didn’t the leader of the workshop, a person who claims she is healing people with shamanic techniques, offer her services?
 During the course we talked a lot about the ability to heal using shamanism.
 Still, when there was an opportunity to actually do so, the leader decided not to offer her help.